YSavir/gabb/Readme.md

           Will ask the user for the file's name and the line on which the error was encountered, and does not proceed until they are correctly given.<br>
           Should only be used in the `climax` dialogue.
         * `log_solution`<br>
-          Will prompt the user to explain how they solved the bug and log their explanation to the session's log file.<br>
+          Will prompt the user to explain how they solved the bug and log their explanation to the log file.<br>
           Should only be used in the `resolution` dialogue.

 That is all that is required to create an exercise.
 GABB will automatically handle the rest.
 To customize an exercise, see the Customizing Exercises section.